WiseLibs/wise-river/README.md

 ### .fork(*count = 2*) -> *array of streams*

-Forks a stream into several destinations, and returns an array of those streams.
+Forks a stream into several destinations and returns an array of those streams.
 By default it will fork into two branches, but you can specify exactly how many branches you want.

 ### .map([*concurrency*], *callback*) -> *stream*